McGILL BIRD OBSERVATORY

 RETURN TO AGE/SEX OVERVIEW

-The primary coverts are only slightly paler than the greater coverts, and are broad and rounded, with blue edging.
+The primary coverts are only slightly paler than the greater coverts, and are broad and rounded, with narrow bluish-gray edging.

-The rectrices are broad and rounded on after-hatch-year birds.
+The rectrices are broad and rounded on after-hatch-year birds; after-hatch-year males have the greatest amount of white.

 RETURN TO AGE/SEX OVERVIEW

-The primary coverts are only slightly paler than the greater coverts, and are broad and rounded, with blue edging.
+The primary coverts are only slightly paler than the greater coverts, and are broad and rounded, with narrow bluish-gray edging. in the second example below, the bird is just completing its prebasic moult, with the final two secondaries almost fully grown.

 RETURN TO AGE/SEX OVERVIEW